port-labs/port-docs/docs/faq/faq.md

 ## Is Port really free?

 Yes.
-Anything that is free in our [pricing page](https://www.getport.io/pricing) is, well, free.
-Using the free version of Port you can set up an advanced, fully functioning internal developer portal, with no free trial limits.
+Anything that is free in our pricing page is, well, free.
+Using the free version of Port you can set up an advanced, fully functioning internal developer portal, unlimited in time.

+The free version includes all of the features in Port, except for SSO and a certain limitation on the number of software catalog entities (up to 10,000), for reasons of fair use.
+In case you're evaluating Port, it provides you with everything you need, and if you need SSO for a given period, contact us.

 ## What security does Port have in place?